dOrgTech/OpenRaise/README.md

   - We believe that the chances of such a coordinated attack will remain extremely low – as long as the prospects for continued funding are valued more than the present level of cash-flows.
 If the DAO was detected trying to "cheat" its token-holders in this way, we would expect a chain reaction of sell-offs and little to no prospect for future buys.
 Thus, the DAO would short-sightedly lose all ability to fundraise and would need to rely solely on its existing sources of revenue.

   - We have an open discussion on this issue [here](https://github.com/dOrgTech/BC-DAO/issues/4).

-- **An incorrect Merkle root in the Dividend Pool can result in misallocated dividends**

-  - The potential for a DAO user uploading a malicious root (say, one that entitles them to all the dividends) should be largely mitigated by the consensus layer of the DAO, which should have an incentive to maintain the value of their bonded token rather than steal one payment periods worth of funds from holders.
-Staking & slashing mechanics could also be formalized for root proposers.

-  - Our interface will allow easy verification of the validity of a proposed merkle root by bonded token holders and DAO members.

-  - However, this mechanic is still theoretically vulnerable to exploits - say, if the DAO recieves a large windfall payment during a claim period.
-This is an area of active discussion.

 ## Future Plans